trevor-coleman/tc-ada-fe-test/README.md

-# Front End Code Samplw - Trevor Coleman
+# Front End Code Sample - Trevor Coleman

 App that pulls data from a simple REST api and displays data in content blocks.